 We are continuing to visit sites when required, whilst observing government advice on public transport.
 PPE has been provided to all our people to use on site, and replacement PPE can be requested at any time.

-In line with the latest Government advice, our people are working from home where possible.
-However, Henry Riley offices are accessible to our people on a reduced occupancy basis should they need to attend.
+In line with the latest Government advice to stay at home, we have restricted access to our offices and advised our people to work from home.
+Individuals are only permitted to access the offices should there be a specific need that cannot reasonably be met at home.
 To ensure we are fully COVID compliant, each person has been provided with an ‘office pack’ outlining the safety measures in place.
 We are also tracking who attends the office and when, so in the event of someone testing positive we can easily take the necessary steps to track and trace within the business.

 - Our people working remotely with full system communications